flexera-public/ldap-group-sync/README.md

 ```

 ## Script Parameters
 `LDAP_HOST` : Connection string for LDAP host.
 ldap:// for non-secure and ldaps:// for secure.
 Port number can optionally bet set at the end if using a non-standard port for ldap(389) or ldaps(636).
-Example: ldap://ldap.acme.com:1389 or ldaps://ldap.acme.com:1636
+Example LDAP: ldap://ldap.acme.com:1389 or ldaps://ldap.acme.com:1636
+Example AD: The FQDN of the DC you would like to use, dc01.acme.com

 `START_TLS` : Set to true to use StartTLS when connecting to your LDAP server.
+Note: Ignored for Active Directory.
+Authentication is negotiated by default.
 Possible Values: true, false
 Default Value: false

 `LDAP_USER` : User to bind to the Directory Service as.
-Example: cn=Directory Manager
+Example LDAP: cn=Directory Manager
+Example AD: domain\aduser

-`LDAP_USER_PASSWORD` : Password for the LDAP_USER bind account.
+`LDAP_USER_PASSWORD` : Password for the LDAP_USER account.

 `BASE_GROUP_DN` : The base dn for groups in the Directory Service.
 Example: ou=Groups,DC=acme,DC=com

 `BASE_USER_DN` : The base dn for users in the Directory Service.
 Example: ou=Users,DC=acme,DC=com

 `GROUP_CLASS` : The Directory Services Object Class for groups of users.
+Note: Ignored for Active Directory.
+'Group' is automatically used.
-Example: groupOfNames
+Example: groupOfNames or group

 `USER_CLASS` : The Directory Services Object Class for users.
+Note: Ignored for Active Directory.
+'Person' is automatically used.
 Example: person

 `PRINCIPAL_UID_ATTRIBUTE` : The name of the LDAP attribute to use for the RightScale principal_uid.
+Note: Ignored for Active Directory.
+SID is automatically used.
-Example: entryUUID
+Example: entryUUID or objectSid

 `GROUP_SEARCH_STRING` : LDAP search string used to filter groups to sync.
 Wildcard use is supported.
 Example: RightScaleGroup*